maykhid/word_translator/README.md

 ## :checkered_flag: Starting ##

-Do read <a href="https://azure.microsoft.com/en-us/services/cognitive-services/translator/#overview" target="_blank"> Microsoft Azure Translator Service</a> to be able to run this app.
+Do read <a href="https://azure.microsoft.com/en-us/services/cognitive-services/translator/#overview" target="_blank"> Microsoft Azure Translator Service</a> to subscribe and get your secret keys.

 ```bash
 # Clone this project